EnergyMashupLab/eml-cts/README.md

 -------

 We expect that this project will make it easier for communities, facility owners, and device makers to apply TE.
-For example, NIST looks to use these agents and actors in simulations to model TE for regulators and legislators.
+For example, this project is being used in simulations to model TE for regulators and legislators.
 A complete implementation of the Common Transactive Services will be highly visible and widely used.